sanger-tol/.github/after_party_tracking.md

 External contributors can look for these labels:

 - https://github.com/sanger-tol/.github/labels/good%20first%20issue : Good for newcomers.
-Typically used for isolated tasks that don't require too much prior knowledge about the pipeline.
+Used for well-defined, isolated tasks that don't require too much prior knowledge about the pipeline.
 - https://github.com/sanger-tol/.github/labels/help%20wanted : Open to anyone interested.
-Typically used for tasks that don't clash with other developments.
+Used for tasks that don't clash with other internal developments, and for tasks that would benefit from community input.

 Finally: